bjoberg/express-blog/README.md

 ![alt text](https://github.com/bjoberg/express-blog/blob/master/images/homepage.png "Main screenshot")

-This application was built using [Express.js](http://expressjs.com/).
+This application was built using [Express.js](http://expressjs.com/), and [Jade](http://jade-lang.com/).
 Development was based off of a Treehouse tutorial - [Express Basics](https://teamtreehouse.com/library/express-basics).

 ## How to locally run this application:
 1. Download, clone, or fork this application